agkozak/zsh-z/README.md

 > ### Zsh-z v2.0
 >
-> **v2.0 is the most significant release in the project's history.** It outpaces `rupa/z` at adding, searching, and listing on modern Zsh; it never makes your prompt wait on database writes -- on any platform; it hardens those writes against corruption and against prying eyes; and it makes tab completion "just work" even under `setopt COMPLETE_ALIASES`.
+> **v2.0 is the most significant release in the project's history.** It is faster than ever at adding, searching, and listing on modern Zsh; it never makes your prompt wait on database writes -- on any platform; it hardens those writes against corruption and against prying eyes; and it makes tab completion "just work" even under `setopt COMPLETE_ALIASES`.
 See [**v2.0**](#v20) in the News below for the full rundown, and [Performance](#performance) for the benchmarks.

 ## Table of Contents
 - [News](#news)